EnergyTim/EnergyTim/README.md

 # Hi, I’m Tim!
-I'm a passionate starting theoretical physicist and mathematician.
-I'm a fan of physics and mathmatics problem solving and I like to code.
+I'm a passionate aspiring theoretical physicist and mathematician.
+I'm a fan of physics and mathematics problem solving, and I like to code.

 ## What I like to do:

-**Theoretical Physics ⚛️**: I like all of physics and I really enjoy applying mathmatics in physics.
+**Theoretical Physics ⚛️**: I like all of physics and really enjoy applying mathematics in physics.

 **Applied Mathematics 📈**: I like applying mathematics everywhere, from physics to finance and other fields.